Estecka/mc-Variants-CIT-wiki/Module-Configuration.md

 > [!IMPORTANT]
 >
-> Pre-1.21.4, models were resolved from the root of `models/` and `texture/`, instead of their `item/` subdirectory.
+> Pre-1.21.4, before the introduction of the `items/` folder, prefixes were resolved from the root of `models/` and `texture/`, instead of their `item/` subdirectory.
-> For backward compatibility, values with a leading "item/" will have that prefix stripped off.
+> For backward compatibility, prefixes starting with "`item/`" will have that bit stripped off in MC 1.21.4.
+If you want your pack to be compatible with MC 1.21.3 and earlier, you must still start your prefix with "`item/`".

+The presence or absence of a slash '`/`' at the end of a prefix is important !
+It makes the difference between a prefix that consists only of directories, and a prefix that contains the beginning of a filename:
+- Prefix: `enchanted_book/` -> Variant asset: `<namespace>:enchanted_book/<path>`
+- Prefix: `enchanted_book_` -> Variant asset: `<namespace>:enchanted_book_<path>`

 ### `modelParent`
 **Optional**, Namespaced Identifier.

-If set, missing `models/` will be automatically generated from existing `textures/`, whose name matches the `modelPrefix`, or the `fallback` and `special` models.
+If set, missing `models/` will be automatically generated from existing `textures/`, whose name matches the `modelPrefix`, the `fallback`, and the `special` models.

 The give value is used as the generated model's parent; typically, `item/generated` for regular items, and `item/handheld` for tools.
 When in doubt, try using the vanilla model as parent.

-Resulting models:
+Generated models:
 ```json
 {
 	"parent": "<modelParent>",